 12) MAKE THE TREK TO SEE ACTIVE LAVA FLOW AT NIGHT!

 This trek is no joke.
 We hiked a total of 10.5 miles in five hours across uneven, active lava fields in the rain and pitch black.
 The tour begins when it is still light outside, but darkness quickly falls and you must rely on your guide and your headlamp to get you back safely.
-To read more about this excursion, how to book it, and to see the rest of the epic photos from our trip on how to see the lava, click here.
+Read more about this excursion, how to book it, and to see the rest of the epic photos from our trip Hiking to Active Lava.